 Now for targeting, we can take a look at many different ways to look and track down your customer.
 Some of them are going to be on psychographic or demographic profiles, how much of your customer’s ability is relying on income do we have to target; Are you a day care?
 Are you looking for people who have children under the age of 10 or under the age of 5 with two or three plus people living in that house so that we know that his family’s living there?
 So that we can go or we can target very accurately the exact customer specifications.
 We’ve had customers come in and ask us to target for a hearing care center.
 We want to look for people over the age of 55 living with two people at the house so that we’re not trying to attract families but more seniors with an income of X# of dollars to go after hearing aids, or for what’s the spoken language of the house for targeting a telephone company that wants to tailor-custom shared media products campaign looking for English as a primary language but also with a secondary language whether it’s Italian, whether it’s Portuguese, whether it’s Mandarin so that we can target it on those neighbourhoods and not waste their shared media products dollars but target officially and effectively.

-For some restaurants, it’s not going to be about so much demographic factors as location factors, what’s the geography.
-So for a Pizzaria, they might want to be focusing solely on a 1 to 3 kilometer radius around the Pizzeria, and they might want a direct all of their mail into a specific neighborhood to watch how the delivery drivers or driving or make sure that “Hey, we don’t want to include anyone in the first half kilometer around our location.” but we want to go after people living 1 kilometer to 3 kilometers away to try to attract new business to our place of business.
+For some restaurants, it’s not going to be about so many demographic factors as location factors, what’s the geography.
+So for a Pizzaria, they might want to be focusing solely on a 1 to 3-kilometre radius around the Pizzeria, and they might want a direct all of their mail into a specific neighbourhood to watch how the delivery drivers or driving or make sure that “Hey, we don’t want to include anyone in the first half kilometre around our location.” but we want to go after people living 1 kilometre to 3 kilometres away to try to attract new business to our place of business.